Zilliqa/marketplace-contracts/README.md

 ### Deploy ZRC-6
 1. Visit https://ide.zilliqa.com, connect with your ZilPay wallet, switch the environment at the top right to Testnet.
 3. We would need to get some ZILs to deploy contracts.
-Click on the Faucet at the navigation bar, paste your ZilPay wallet address.
+Click on the **Faucet** at the navigation bar, paste your ZilPay wallet address.
 4. Wait for the transaction to be confirmed, you should have some ZILs on your ZilPay wallet.
 5. Next, head back to the IDE, click on ZRC-6.scilla on the left panel.
-6. Click on the 'Deploy' button at the top.
+6. Click on the **Deploy** button at the top.
 7. Fill in the fields as follows:
 ```
 initial_contract_owner: your_wallet_address